Minimmit: Fast Finality with Even Faster Blocks: The Setup

 \section{The Setup}

-We consider a set $\Pi = \{p_0, \ldots, p_{n-1} \}$ of $n$ processors.
+We consider a set $\Pi = \{p_1, \ldots, p_{n} \}$ of $n$ processors.
 For $f$ such that $5f+1\leq n$, at most $f$ processors may become corrupted by the adversary during the course of the execution, and may then display \emph{Byzantine} (arbitrary) behaviour.
 Processors that never become corrupted by the adversary are referred to as \emph{correct}.

 \textbf{Cryptographic assumptions}.
 Our cryptographic assumptions are standard for papers on this topic.
 Processors communicate by point-to-point authenticated channels.
-We use a cryptographic signature scheme, a public key infrastructure (PKI) to validate signatures, and a collision resistant hash function $H$.\footnote{In the full version of the paper, we will also consider optimisations of the protocol that use threshold signatures and erasure codes.} We assume a computationally bounded adversary.
+We use a cryptographic signature scheme, a public key infrastructure (PKI) to validate signatures, and a collision resistant hash function $H$.\footnote{In Section \ref{opt} and the appendices, we will also consider optimisations of the protocol that use threshold signatures, aggregate signatures, and erasure codes.} We assume a computationally bounded adversary.
 Following a common standard in distributed computing and for simplicity of presentation (to avoid the analysis of negligible error probabilities), we assume these cryptographic schemes are perfect, i.e., we restrict attention to executions in which the adversary is unable to break these cryptographic schemes.

 \textbf{The partial synchrony model}.
 As noted above, processors communicate using point-to-point authenticated channels.
 We consider the standard partial synchrony model, whereby the execution is divided into discrete timeslots $t\in \mathbb{N}_{\geq 0}$ and a message sent at time $t$ must arrive at time $t'>t$ with $t'\leq \max\{\text{GST},t\} + \Delta$.
 While $\Delta$ is known, the value of GST is unknown to the protocol.
 The adversary chooses GST and also message delivery times, subject to the constraints already defined.
 Correct processors begin the protocol execution before GST and are not assumed to have synchronised clocks.
 For simplicity, we do assume that the clocks of correct processors all proceed in real time, meaning that if $t'>t$ then the local clock of correct $p$ at time $t'$ is $t'-t$ in advance of its value at time $t$.
 Using standard arguments, our protocol and analysis can be extended in a straightforward way to the case in which there is a known upper bound on the difference between the clock speeds of correct processors.